Skip to main content

 Translation

 Heaven endures, Earth abides.
-The reason Heaven and Earth can endure and abide Is that they do not live for themselves; Therefore they can live forever.
-Thus the Sage puts his own person last, yet his person comes first; Puts his own person outside, yet his person is preserved.
-Is it not because he is without self-interest?
-Therefore he can fulfill his self-interest.
+The reason Heaven and Earth can endure and abide is that they do not live for themselves — therefore they can live forever.
+Thus the Sage places himself last, yet finds himself first; regards himself as outside, yet his self is preserved.
+Is it not because he is without self-interest that he can truly fulfill what is his own?

 Word Notes